meteor/proposal-referential-destructuring/README.md

 }
 ```

-Note that this example pretends `await` is allowed at the top level, which is a feature that has never been formally proposed, though this proposal is entirely compatible with top-level `await`.
+Note that this example pretends `await` is allowed at the top level, which is a feature that has never been formally proposed, though this proposal is fully compatible with top-level `await`.

-If you are tempted to use a destructuring declaration to bind individual identifiers with the desired names (`c` instead of `moduleNs.b`), then you lose the live binding behavior:
+If you are tempted to use a destructuring declaration to bind individual identifiers with the desired names (e.g., `c` instead of `moduleNs.b`), then you lose the live binding behavior:

 ```js
 const { a, b: c } = await import("./module");